An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for California Water Service Grp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CWT stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Water Utilities industry.
+We show how CWT stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Water Supply and Irrigation Systems industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.